How to change the world, starting with yourself, and the importance of self-actualisation

 When we live in exigence mode, we aim for perfectionism and are always focusing on what is lacking and what we aren’t doing well.
 We are always missing the target, as we haven’t reached our unachievable and unrealistic goals.
 Exigence brings constant dissatisfaction and unhappiness.

-It is a fine line between the two, not always easy to navigate.
+It is a fine line between the two, and it is not always easy to navigate.

 Is purpose the secret to happiness?

 When I was younger, I was a bit of a hedonist, and I would identify myself with the Epicureans.
 I thought happiness was the result of having pleasurable experiences and avoiding suffering as much as possible.
 As I grew older, I distanced myself more and more from this line of thought, and I’ve become more of a Stoic.
 I still like and enjoy the pleasures of life, but I understand suffering and pain are also part and parcel of it.
-They are an essential part of our lives.
 I embrace them fully and try to learn from them.

 If pleasurable experiences and lack of suffering aren’t the secret to happiness, what is it?